itsdarklikehell/showet/README.md

 - [x] Proof of concept...
 - [ ] Sgi IRIX Stuff...
 - [ ] Sharp Stuff...
-- [ ] Steam intergration
+- [ ] Steam version intergration...
-      (for the option of using the steam version of retroarch and its cores...)
+      (either for the option of using the steam version of retroarch and its cores and/or for setting up a proton version to rin stuff in incase needed...)
-      (for setting up/using proton...)
 - [ ] Thomson Stuff...
       MO/TO
       see theodore_libretro.info